tomsauv/Enrich-Deplete-fastq/README.md

 **Deplete by keeping unmapped reads (-f 4) and skipping mapped reads (-F 3)**

 *samtools view -b -f 4 -F 3 query.sorted.bam > depleted.sorted.bam*

+(-F 3 is to be thorough, but it may be omitted)

 **Extract reads to fastq file**